-Broncho-Vesicular Respiration .-- The vesicular quality of the inspiratory sound more or less diminished, but not entirely wanting as it is in bronchial respiration; the quality approaching the tubular in proportion as the vesicular quality is diminished, and the pitch raised in proportion as the tubular predominates over the vesicular quality.
+Broncho-Vesicular Respiration.-The vesicular quality of the inspiratory sound more or less diminished, but not entirely wanting as it is in bronchial respiration; the quality approaching the tubular in proportion as the vesicular quality is diminished, and the pitch raised in proportion as the tubular predominates over the vesicular quality.
 The expiratory sound more or less prolonged, its intensity increased, its quality tubular, and its pitch raised in proportion as the inspiratory sound has less of the vesicular and more of the tubular quality.
 This abnormal modification is distinguished, as the name implies, by the mixture, in various proportions, of the characters of the bronchial and the normal vesicular respiration.
 The presence of any of the vesicular quality in inspiration shows that the respiration is not bronchial, but broncho-vesicular.
 The characters may approximate, on the one hand, to the bronchial, or, on the other hand, to the normal vesicular respiration; and between these extremes there is every degree of gradation.
 The sign denotes partial solidification of lung.
 In proportion as the solidification approximates to an amount sufficient to give rise to the bronchial respiration, the characters of the broncho-vesicular will approximate to the bronchial.
 On the other hand, the characters will approximate to the normal vesicular when the solidification is slight.
 By means of this sign, therefore, not only the existence of solidification, but its amount, may be determined.
 This has been called rude, rough, and harsh respiration.
-Its intensity may be greater or less than that of healthy respirations.
+Its intensity may be either greater or less than that of healthy respiration.
+A broncho-vesicular respiration may consist of an inspiratory without an expiratory sound, and vice versâ.
+Normally, in some persons, the respiration at the summit of the chest, on the right, as compared with the left, side, is more or less broncho-vesicular.

-Cavernous Respiration.-An inspiratory sound, devoid of vesicular quality, not tubular but blowing, and low in pitch; an expiratory sound, lower in pitch than the inspiratory.
+Cavernous Respiration. - An inspiratory sound, devoid of vesicular quality, not tubular, but blowing, and low in pitch; an expiratory sound, lower in pitch than the inspiratory.
 (Contrast these characters with those of bronchial respiration.)
 Heard within a circumscribed space, and not infrequently surrounded by bronchial respiration.
 Denotes passage of air into and from a cavity with flaccid walls.